Test Work, R&D and Flowsheeting - ongoing |

 The aim of this project was to provide the client with a sustainable effluent treatment program, producing saleable sodium chloride and clean process condensate.
 The presence of high concentrations of calcium chloride within the lime treatment product stream precludes removal by crystallisation, and thus the calcium is removed from the evaporator feed stream in a two stage precipitation process.
 The solids from the circuit are recovered and washed on separate filter presses and disposed of as a soil additive.
 A triple effect forced circulation, sodium chloride crystalliser allows for treatment of 140Ml/annum clarified brine.
 The dewatered salt is bagged for subsequent out-loading by truck and transport off-site.
 In addition, a small, forced circulation mixed salt crystalliser is provided to process a contaminated purge from the salt crystalliser.
 This enables the generation of clean salt for sale.

 The presence of corrosive organic acids complicated the plant design, necessitating the extensive use of rubber-lined steels, fibre reinforced plastics, titanium and Teflon lined piping.
-The project was undertaken on an EPC equipment supply basis with the customer employing their own EPCM contractor for overall project management.
+The project was undertaken on an equipment supply basis with the customer employing their own EPCM contractor for overall project management.

 |